Quinlan faculty aids in Stritch research

 Determining Patient Wants and Needs

 The Quinlan faculty helped the Stritch team design a conjoint study similar to those used by marketers.
-Two medical students, Dan Grace and Marissa Marcotte, also joined the team and were were instrumental in obtaining quality patient data, said Phillips.
+Two medical students, Dan Grace and Marissa Marcotte, also joined the team and were instrumental in obtaining quality patient data, said Phillips.

 The researchers first conducted 20 structured interviews to determine important attributes, then followed up with a survey of 149 patients who were presented with a series of choices between the most important attributes.